Violation of the Wiedemann-Franz law in the Topological Kondo model

 respectively.
 The tensor structure of the thermal conductance, written in terms of the splitting matrix of the plasmon excitations, highlights how the energy is divided between the leads at the low-temperature fixed point.
 We obtain the nontrivial result

-Eq.\eqref{LRTK} evidences a remarkable breakdown of the WFL.
+Eq.\eqref{LRTK} evidences a remarkable breakdown of the WFL at temperatures below $T_K$ in \eqref{TK}.
 This is determined by a combination of the bulk interaction in the leads \cite{Kane1996} and of the onset of multiparticle scattering processes at the junction.
-The former effect is nonuniversal (such as the Luttinger parameter $g$) and, more importantly, it is washed out once we connect the wires to external Fermi liquid reservoirs.
+The former effect is nonuniversal (such as the Luttinger parameter $g$) and, more importantly, it is washed out once we connect the wires to external Fermi liquid reservoirs, to which the temperature and voltage biases are applied.
 To see this, we picture the reservoirs as a discontinuity in the Luttinger parameter: $g=g(x)=g H(\ell-x)+g_R H(x-\ell)$, with $g_R=1$.
-In this case, the reservoirs effectively modify the ${\bf \rho}$ matrix according to \cite{Maslov1995,Oshikawa2006}
+In this setting, the interaction parameter $g$ in \eqref{KTK} must be substituted with $g_R$.
+In particular, the ${\bf \rho}$ matrix is replaced by \cite{Maslov1995,Ponomarenko1995,Safi1995}

-Therefore, when the reservoirs supply quasiparticles with a free Fermi distribution, the corrections at weak coupling merely due to $g$ being $\neq 1$ are washed out, while only the ones strictly related to the multiparticle scattering processes at the junction are retained \cite{Ponomarenko1995,Safi1995}.
+This identity can be directly verified by substituting a generic form of the $\rho$ matrix satisfying charge conservation \cite{Us2021}.

-Corrections to the thermal conductance at the strongly-coupled FP are dictated by the dimension of the leading irrelevant operator.
-The heat conductance receives corrections that scale as $\sim T^ {(8g-3)/3}$, while the Lorenz ratio \eqref{LRTK} itself receives corrections that scale as $\sim T^{2(4g-3)/3}$.
+When the reservoirs supply quasiparticles with a free Fermi distribution, the only corrections to the Lorenz ratio arise from correlated multiparticle scattering processes at the junction, encoded in the $\rho$ matrix in \eqref{KTK}.
+Moreover, when the junction can be described by means of a single-particle scattering matrix, the charge and the thermal conductance necessarily have the same tensor structure and the WFL is readily verified \cite{Benenti2017,Us2021}.
+Hence, the Lorenz ratio \eqref{LRTK} can be regarded as a signature of strong correlations.
+Corrections to the conductance tensors at the strongly-coupled FP are dictated by the dimension of the leading irrelevant operator.
+The heat conductance receives corrections that scale as $\sim T^{(8g-3)/3}$, while corrections to the charge conductance and the Lorenz ratio \eqref{LRTK} scale as $\sim T^{2(4g-3)/3}$.